oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 To navigate arround in a 3D view use the:

--   left mouse button to rotate
+-   left mouse button to rotate and stop
 -   middle mouse button or Shift+left mouse button to move/clip
 -   right mouse button/ Strg+left button to obtain additional menus.
     Among the additional menus are in:
-    -   top menu: the channel selection if appropriate
+    -   first menu: the channel selection if appropriate
         -   Slice plane submenu, with axis slicing in fly through style and rotation
         -   Illustration submenu, with the background colour selection